Rural Services and Land Management

 A permit is required to travel stock on the stock route.
 A number of conditions apply and a fee is payable.
 Please allow at least 5 business days for processing of your permit application.

-Further details may be obtained from Council, or the Department of Natural Resources and Mines.
+Further details may be obtained from Council, or the Department of Resources.

 Wandering stock